ymurong/Synthetic_Data_in_Legal_Retrieval/README.md

     * SRQ1 What are the differences between current doc2query synthetic questions and real human questions from a syntactical perspective?

-    * SRQ2 What are the prompting techniques that can enhance the accuracy of statutory article retrieval?
+    * SRQ2 Which prompting method can enhance the accuracy of statutory article retrieval and to what extent cant it enhance that accuracy?

-    * SRQ3 How error extrapolation influence the accuracy of statutory article retrieval ?
+    * SRQ3 How and to what extent can error extrapolation influence the accuracy of statutory article retrieval ?

 The specific contributions of the proposed research are as follows: